Happy-Ferret/react-portal/readme.md

 # react-portal

-A library to create fully customizable and stylable app. portals in React or Vanilla JS, powered by an immutable model
+A library to create fully customizable and stylable web portals in React or Vanilla JS, powered by an immutable model

 ```javascript
 import React from 'react';